1 Introduction

 The Pelasgians settled over a wide area, centered around Larisa on the Peneius River in northern Thessaly.
 [39]

 In 1511 BC, during the reign of Larisa's son Pelasgus, a major earthquake occurred in northern Thessaly.
 The mountains called Tempe split, creating the Tempe Valley.
-The waters of the swamp flowed into the Peneius River, drying up the swamp and forming the Dotium plain, where the Pelasgians expanded their settlement.
+The waters of the swamp flowed into the Peneius River, drying up the swamp and forming the Dotium plain.
+The Pelasgians expanded their settlements into Dotium.
 [40]

 5.4.1 Migration from Thessaly to Dodona